ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 You can increase the size of a file share from its original capacity in GB increments up to 32,000 GB capacity, depending on your file share profile.
 For more information, see [Expanding file share capacity](/docs/vpc?topic=vpc-file-storage-expand-capacity).

+### Is there a way to replicate my file shares in case of events?
+{: faq}
+{: #faq-fs-mgt-9}

+Yes.
+You can create replicas of your file shares by setting up a replication relationship between primary file shares in one zone to replica file shares in another zone.
+Using replication is a good way to recover from incidents at the primary site, when data becomes inaccessible or applications fail.
+For more information, see [About file share replication](/docs/vpc?topic=vpc-file-storage-replication&interface=ui)

+### How does file share replication work?
+{: faq}
+{: #faq-fs-mgt-10}

+when you create a new file share, you set up a replication relationship between a primary source file share to a replica file share in a different zone.
+When the file share is created, so is the replica share in the other zone.
+When the replication relationship is established, the replica file share begins pulling data from the source file share.
+The relica file share is read-only until you break the replication relationship, creating two independent file shares, or fail over to the replica file share.
+For more information on setting up replication, see [Creating replica file shares](/docs/vpc?topic=vpc-file-storage-create-replication&interface=ui).

+### How do I schedule replication?
+{: faq}
+{: #faq-fs-mgt-11}

+You can choose the frequency of replication by creating a schedule by using a `cronspec` and can replicate as frequently as every hour.
+Set up replication from the UI, CLI, or programatically by calling the API.

+### I want to set up replication.
+Is there automatic failover?
+{: faq}
+{: #faq-fs-mgt-12}

+No, choosing to failover to the relica site is a manual operation, so you'll have to reconcile your data after failing over the the replica share.
+To see how failover works for disaster recovery, see [Failover for disaster recovery](https://test.cloud.ibm.com/docs/vpc?topic=vpc-file-storage-failover&interface=ui#fs-failover-dr).

+### Can I add user tags to my file shares?
+{: faq}
+{: #faq-fs-mgt-13}

+Yes.
+You can specify user tags when creating a new file share or updating an existing file share.
+Adding user tags to a file share or replica share can make organizing your resources easier.
+For details, see [Add user tags to a file share](/docs/vpc?topic=vpc-file-storage-managing&interface=api#fs-add-user-tags).

 ## Performance questions
 {: #file-storage-vpc-performance-questions}